2018 United Nations Climate Change Conference

 The 2018 United Nations Climate Change Conference, more commonly referred to as the Katowice Climate Change Conference or COP24, was the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change.
 It was held between 2 and 15 December 2018 at the International Congress Centre in Katowice, Poland.

-The president of COP24 was Michał Kurtyka.
+The president of COP24 was Michał Kurtyka, Poland's Minister of Climate and Environment.
 The conference also incorporated the fourteenth meeting of the parties for the Kyoto Protocol (CMP14), and the third session of the first meeting of the parties for the Paris Agreement (CMA1-3 or CMA1.3) which agreed on rules to implement the Agreement.
 The conference's objective was to have a full implementation of the Paris agreement.

 Context

 "Change the system, not the climate" at the People's Climate March in Paris, on 8 December 2018.

 After the United States left the Paris Agreement, China took a leading role by hosting many of the preparatory meetings in the weeks beforehand.

 In November 2018, the World Meteorological Organization released a report stating that 2017 atmospheric carbon dioxide levels reached 405 parts per million (ppm), a level not seen in three to five million years.
 In October 2018, the Intergovernmental Panel on Climate Change (IPCC) published its Special Report on Global Warming of 1.5 °C (SR15).